cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 ### What is Inheritance?

-In its simplest terms, **inheritance** in Java is a way to create a new class based on an existing class.
-Without inheritance, you would be forced to take one of two approaches:
+In its simplest terms, **inheritance** in Java is a way to create a new class based on an existing class without the need for any manual copy-paste of the source code.

-1. create a new class that is a copy-paste of the original class with additional code, as needed; or

-1. create a new class that only contains the additional code.

-The first approach results in a lot of duplicate code, thus increasing code maintenance and decreasing code reuse.
-The second approach is perhaps a little nicer, however, it would require that every object of the new class be bundled somehow with an object of original class in order to have all the data and methods available.

-In Java, inheritance actually combines the ideas in these two approaches without the need for any manual copy-paste of the source code.
 This is demonstrated in the following video example:

 https://www.youtube.com/watch?v=V5Y85rfMfPw